vrchatapi/vrchatapi-csharp/docs/FavoritesApi.md

 ## AddFavorite

-> Favorite AddFavorite (InlineObject8 inlineObject8 = null)
+> Favorite AddFavorite (AddFavoriteRequest addFavoriteRequest = null)

 Add Favorite

 Add a new favorite.
 Friend groups are named `group_0` through `group_3`.
-Avatar and World groups are named `avatars1` to `avatar4` and `worlds1` to `worlds4`.
+Avatar and World groups are named `avatars1` to `avatars4` and `worlds1` to `worlds4`.
 You cannot add people whom you are not friends with to your friends list.
 Destroying a friendship removes the person as favorite on both sides.

 ### Example